2

 Can I work at an auto shop with no experience?

 Entry level auto technician positions often do not require prior experience, as employers may provide on-the-job training.
 Basic mechanical skills, a willingness to learn, and a valid driver's license can help you get started, but some shops may prefer candidates with related certifications or technical training.
-Starting in entry-level roles can lead to gaining hands-on experience and advancing in the field.
+Starting in entry-level roles can lead to gaining hands-on experience and advancing in the automotive industry.

 How to get into working on cars with no experience?